WW offers vital tool to those at risk of developing type 2 Diabetes to self refer to specialist programme

 LONDON - WW (WeightWatchers) is offering a vital online tool which can determine if you are at risk of developing Type 2 diabetes.
 Partnering NHS and Diabetes UK, eligible candidates will now be able to self-refer to the Healthier You programme via WW for the first time ever.

 Type 2 Diabetes is one of our nation’s biggest challenges, but evidence proves that the condition can be delayed or even reversed through improved diet, weight loss and increased exercise.
 The FREE nine month Healthier You programme in partnership with WW will provide crucial help and guidance for those at risk and is currently being offered over telephone, video conference or online.

 Previously, only GPs could refer participants at risk, however, referrals by healthcare professionals have significantly dropped due to a reduction in people visiting their GPs.
-The self-referral tool allows anyone at risk to sign up to the programme on WW’s website to help lower their risk of developing Type 2 diabetes.
+The self-referral tool allows anyone at risk to sign up to the WW weight-loss programme to help lower their risk of developing Type 2 diabetes.